5G-MAG/rt-5gc-service-consumers/README.md

 the interfaces provided by the **MB-SMF service consumer library** to invoke operations on the *Nmbsmf_TMGI* service API.

-### `mbs-session-tool`
+### `mbs-service-tool`

-The `mbs-session-tool` can register an MBS Session and will then wait for notifications for that MBS Session.
+The `mbs-service-tool` can register an MBS Session and will then wait for notifications for that MBS Session.
 It does this by using the interfaces provided by the **MB-SMF service consumer library** to invoke operations on the *Nmbsmf_MBSSession* service API.